-Today we cross into Armenia and visit two magnificent monasteries, foundations of medieval royal houses.
-Haghpat Monastery is justly famous.
+The second monastery we visit, Haghpat, is justly famous.
 Located on a hillside looking down on the Debed River and across to a 2500-metre peak, it was founded by Queen Khosrovanuysh, wife of the Bagratid king Ashot III (c.976) and constitutes a superb example of the 10th-century flowering of Armenian architecture.
 The Cathedral of Surb Nishan (c.976-991) dominates the complex.
 Its high dome rests on four imposing pillars, typical of Armenian architecture of this period.
 The church has frescoes and fine relief sculptures, depicting Christ Pantocrator, the donor Prince Khutulukhaga, and his sons Smbat and Kurike with Queen Khosravanuche.
 A small hamlet usually surrounded monasteries in this region and over time the complex grew to include the small domed church of Sourb Grigor (1005), the so-called Hamazasp House (1257), the small 13th-century chapel of Sourb Astvatsatsin, a scriptorium, free-standing bell tower (1245) and refectory.
 We shall also view superb khachkars, cross-stones that were ubiquitous in medieval Armenia.